risuorg/risu/GDPR.md

 GDPR <https://www.eugdpr.org/> is a Regulation created to safeguard private data access, rectification, removal, etc.

-Citellus or Magui processes the information already in your sosreports (which you can clean using tools like [SosCleaner](https://github.com/RedHatGov/soscleaner)) and stores in the same folder where the sosreport has been uncompressed.
+Risu or Magui processes the information already in your sosreports (which you can clean using tools like [SosCleaner](https://github.com/RedHatGov/soscleaner)) and stores in the same folder where the sosreport has been uncompressed.

-If the sosreport contains data under the scope of GDPR, the generated files by Citellus or Magui (`citellus.json` or `magui-*.json`) might contain excerpts of that data (but unlikely as we do output information on the error found, not the actual line that triggered it).
+If the sosreport contains data under the scope of GDPR, the generated files by Risu or Magui (`risu.json` or `magui-*.json`) might contain excerpts of that data (but unlikely as we do output information on the error found, not the actual line that triggered it).

-Also remember, that, when running Citellus or Magui:
+Also remember, that, when running Risu or Magui:

-- You're downloading Citellus/Magui to your system and execute locally
+- You're downloading Risu/Magui to your system and execute locally
 - You're using a sealed container against the folder you define

 Such as, the system where it's executed will contain forementioned files that should be removed.

-In case of remote execution in Magui, a temporary folder with the contents of those files is available at `/tmp/citellus.json` for each host that was added and a local (for the executing host) folder named `/tmp/citellus/hostrun/` will contain the files transferred from remote systems to local one.
+In case of remote execution in Magui, a temporary folder with the contents of those files is available at `/tmp/risu.json` for each host that was added and a local (for the executing host) folder named `/tmp/risu/hostrun/` will contain the files transferred from remote systems to local one.

 So, briefing: